 The best way to encourage pink is to keep it humid and give it bright but indirect sunlight.
 The new growths are pink, so you want to meet the plants care needs so it grows well.

 Where To Buy

 Support your local plant store – these plants come up every now and again.
-If not try Etsy.
+Also try our list of Rare Plant Shops or Etsy.

 FAQs and Common Problems